jordansepetys/AibaPM-Notes/README.md

 - Make sure you've set `AI_BACKEND` correctly
 - Restart the backend server after changing `.env`

-### Recording doesn't work
-- Make sure your browser has microphone permissions
-- Try Chrome/Edge (best support for MediaRecorder API)
-- Check browser console for errors

-### Processing stuck on "Transcribing..."
+### Processing stuck on "Analyzing..."
 - Check backend terminal for errors
-- Verify your OpenAI API key is valid and has credits
+- Verify your API key (OpenAI or Anthropic) is valid and has credits
-- Large audio files (>1 hour) may take 5-10 minutes
+- Large notes may take 30-60 seconds to process

 ### Database errors
 - Delete `backend/aiba.db` to start fresh (WARNING: deletes all data)